robertmeta/swiftmac/WORKLOG.md

 =======
 2023-04-04 - Robert Melton
 --------------------------
+ - I added in fat binaries and curl downloads for them, need a sane way to update the github releases
  - I think it is just good enough to announce today and ask some questions, after I finished debug mode so people can send in debug logs.